Purefekt/Custom-Object-Detection-with-TensorFlow-2/README.md

 ```

 ### Gathering and Labeling the Dataset
-- ```annotations```: This is where we will store all our training data needed for our model, he CSV and RECORD files needed for the training pipeline.
+- ```annotations```: This is where we will store all our training data needed for our model, the CSV and RECORD files needed for the training pipeline.
 There is also a PBTXT File with the labels for my custom model.
 - ```exported-models```: This is the folder where the exported inference graph is stored.
 - ```images```: This folder consists of a test and train folder.
 Here the dataset images are stored with their label files (XML format).
 - ```models```: In this folder we will store our training pipeline and checkpoint information from the training job as well as the CONFIG file needed for training.